 We all know that content is king.
 And, to rank well in Google search results, your site needs to have high-quality content.
 Creating the level of content that is required to dominate the search results is tough work.
-That’s why, when you create a content piece that is successful, you should repurpose it by modifying it to take advantage of other content formats.
+That’s why, when you create a content piece that is successful, you should repurpose the content by modifying it to take advantage of other formats.
 Let’s look at Disney to get a better idea of how this tactic works.

 What is Content Repurposing?

 Before we get too far, let’s talk a bit about what it means to repurpose content.
 Repurposing content is the act of changing one type of content to fit into another content format.
 Typically this tactic is specifically used on your top performing content pieces.
 For example, if your top blog post is a list article on the Top 5 Beers to Drink with Chocolate Chip Cookies, you can repurpose it by creating a video using the information in the article.
 You can also take the content and create an infographic so the content can easily be viewed as a graphic.

 When you repurpose it in this manner, you can get your content in front of a larger audience by putting the content on a channel appropriate for the content type.
 In the prior example, the original blog would be on your company website, the video could be on YouTube, and the image can be on Pinterest or Instagram.
 You can even break the infographic into 5 small images to highlight each list item.
 The video and infographic can live on your company website as well, but adding them to additional networks will provide you with exposure to an audience you may not have otherwise had.

 So… What Does Disney Have to Do with Repurposing Content?